mkoutroumpas/ThroughTheRings/README.md

 The end result should posess a few basic properties of a standard ring system, such as random initial rotation, size, self-rotation speed and distance from the Planet and its neighbouring Asteroids.

 Third Phase:

+The Asteroids should be able to implement collisions and gravity forces, affecting their motion.
+Collisions should also result in Asteroid fragmentation (debris).

+Fourth Phase: